xbot/chrome-extension-miniflux-enhancer/README.md

 - This extension only works with the official Miniflux Web UI
 - Make sure you have management permissions for the corresponding feed

+## Acknowledgements

+- The thumbnail feature is inspired by the [Miniflux thumbnails](https://greasyfork.org/en/scripts/496408-miniflux-thumbnails) script.